Introduction

 The Sandbox is designed to be safe and is therefore sometimes forgetful.

-When you pass arguments to the Sandbox, complex arguments will only be remembered until the function call ends.
-After the function completes, these temporary Variants that need storage are forgotten.
+When you pass arguments to the Sandbox, arguments by reference will only be remembered until the function call ends.
+After the function completes, these temporary Variants are forgotten.
 This design avoids all kinds of scary lifetime issues.

 Data can be remembered by passing arrays or dictionaries to and from the VMs.
 The VMs can also store their own data in their native language formats.
 What the VM forgets is only related to complex Variant arguments.
 For example, you can remember a Variant Vector2